Skip to main content

-DOMESTIC VIOLENCE If you are in danger, call 911.
-If you need immediate assistance, call the Willow Domestic Violence Center 24-hour hotline: (585) 222-SAFE (7233), or email: Hotline@WillowCenterNY.org.
+If you need immediate assistance, call the Willow Domestic Violence Center 24-hour hotline at 585-222-SAFE (7233), or email Hotline@WillowCenterNY.org.

-The City of Rochester supports the greater Rochester community initiative to end homelessness in our area.
-Currently, the City is collaborating with Monroe County to fund a comprehensive approach designed to provide services that help homeless people get themselves back on track faster.
-This new approach, based on the central principles of self sufficiency and responsibility, is a collaborative model that builds on existing resources to address critical gaps in services.
-In working to reach the goal of ending homelessness in our community, the focus is on connecting with and serving people who have been homeless for a long time as well as on the growing number of homeless families with safe and supportive housing.
+This new approach, based on the central principles of self-sufficiency and responsibility, is a collaborative model that builds on existing resources to address critical gaps in services.
+In working to reach the goal of ending homelessness in our community, the focus is on connecting with and serving people who have been homeless for a long time, as well as on the growing number of homeless families with safe and supportive housing.

-When it comes to addressing homelessness and the need for affordable housing, the City of Rochester, Monroe County and the area’s homeless service providers, housing providers and funders collaborate, and are committed to, assisting the homeless and to helping individuals and families avoid homelessness.
+When it comes to addressing homelessness and the need for affordable housing, the City of Rochester, Monroe County, and the area’s homeless service providers, housing providers and funders collaborate, and are committed to, assisting the homeless and to helping individuals and families avoid homelessness.

 The City has a long history of providing quality, affordable housing for citizens.
 It recognizes that affordable housing is vital for overall economic and community development.
 Affordable housing also prevents homelessness and provides permanent solutions for those who have experienced homelessness.